Jack-alope/DU-Classical-Site/content/guide/_index.md

 ## Reach Out

-> Twitter and Instagram feeds should self update.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Twitter and Instagram feeds should self update.

 ## Other

-> For anything else not covered here please email jack@mrph.dev or open an issue on the github repo.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For anything else not covered here please email jack@mrph.dev or open an issue on the github repo.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thing